People of the Injury Prevention Center

 Director, Injury Prevention Center, University of Michigan

 Youth Violence Content Lead, Research Core, University of Michigan Injury Prevention Center

-Dr. Carter is an Assistant Professor and a board-certified emergency physician in the Department of Emergency Medicine at the University of Michigan.
-He is also Co-Associate Director and Youth Violence Content Lead at the U-M Injury Prevention Center.
+Dr. Carter is the Principal Investigator and Director of the U-M Injury Prevention Center, Associate Professor and a board-certified emergency physician in the Department of Emergency Medicine at the University of Michigan, and Youth Violence Content Lead at the U-M Injury Prevention Center.

-Dr. Carter’s career goal is to develop and implement innovative emergency department (ED)-based interventions that will not only prevent firearm injuries, but also decrease substance use and high-risk firearm behaviors among youth and young adults.
-Through the many studies Dr. Carter has conducted, he has successfully been able to demonstrated the detrimental impact policy changes can have as well as the potential injury-related impact and cost savings new technology can create.
+As Director of the University of Michigan Injury Prevention Center, Dr. Carter is responsible for establishing and overseeing the short-term progress and long-term strategic mission of the Center.
+Dr. Carter’s research career goal is to develop and implement innovative emergency department-based interventions that will not only prevent firearm injuries but also decrease substance use and high-risk firearm behaviors among youth and young adults.
+Through the well as the potential injury-related impact and cost savings new technology can create.

 Dr. Carter’s research aims to understand the epidemiology and characteristics of firearm violence among urban youth and minority populations.
 Specifically, Dr. Carter has published an analysis characterizing the high rates of firearm possession and illegal methods of firearm acquisition among assault-injured youth seeking emergency department care.
 He is also the Principal Investigator of a daily survey study looking at the contextual aspects of firearm violence events among youth in inner-city settings.